judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2017-03-08-ouro-preto-brazil-travel-guide.markdown

 Everywhere you look in Ouro Preto you will find beauty.
 I encourage you to stroll down every alley, walk through every door, and keep an open mind and an open heart to what treasures you might find around the next corner.

-{% cloudinary /assets/images/2017/03/ouro-preto-brazil-churches.jpg alt="Ouro Preto Brazil Churches - source: Leandro Neumann Ciuffo, https://flic.kr/p/bSHhev" description="" %}
+{% cloudinary /assets/images/2017/03/ouro-preto-brazil-churches.jpg alt="Ouro Preto Brazil Churches - source: Leandro Neumann Ciuffo, https://flic.kr/p/bSHhev" %}

 ### Churches